A Therapist's Guide To Surviving Thanksgiving Family Drama

 Let yourself take breaks.

-If you're only home for a few days and you don't see your family often, it can be tempting to try to spend every spare minute with them.
+If you're only home for a few days and you don't see your family often, it can be tempting to try to spend every spare minute with them to really soak it all in.
 But DeGeare says there's nothing wrong with going for a quick walk or scheduling a time to chill alone.
-If you feel guilty, remind yourself that taking time away is actually the most loving thing you can do, because it makes the time you are spending with your family better.
+If you feel guilty, remind yourself that taking time away from your family is actually the most loving thing you can do for them, because it makes the time you are spending with them better.

 "A lot of times, especially around holidays, people get stuck in the house and then they get caught up in childhood cycles," DeGeare explains.
 "So do whatever you can to step out of that normal cycle you get stuck in when you go home."
 That means regularly stepping away to re-ground yourself.
 I'm even a fan of the extra-long bathroom break in really dire moments.